bThink-BGU/BPjs/docs/source/BPjsTutorial/dynamic-bthread-addition.rst

 Adding B-Threads Dynamically
 ==============================

 Let's count to 4 in an arbitrary order!
-That is, let's have 4 events, labeled ``e0`` to ``e3``, and not care about the order in which the occur.
+That is, let's have 4 events, labeled ``e0`` to ``e3``, and not care about the order in which they occur.
 For this, we need four b-threads, each requesting a numbered event.
 But since they all do the same, we might want to create them from a loop, like so:

 .. literalinclude:: code/dynamic-bthread-bad.js
   :linenos: